Topology-Aware Active Learning on Graphs: Background and Notation

 \subsubsection{Dijkstra's Annulus Coreset}

-A well-chosen initial labeled set - referred to as a \emph{coreset} - is critical for the effectiveness of active learning and must be designed using solely the graph topology.
-The \emph{Dijkstra's Annulus Coreset} (DAC) algorithm \cite{chapman_novel_2023} constructs such a coreset by iteratively selecting nodes from a graph $G = (\{x_i\}_{i=1}^n, W_\varepsilon)$ under two constraints: \begin{itemize} \item Separation: any two labeled nodes must be at least a graph distance $r$ apart; \item Coverage: every node in the graph must lie within distance $R$ of some labeled node. \end{itemize} Here, the graph distance $d_G$ is defined by the shortest-path metric (via Dijkstra’s algorithm).
+The \emph{Dijkstra's Annulus Coreset} (DAC) algorithm \cite{chapman_novel_2023} constructs a coreset by iteratively selecting nodes from a graph $G = (\mathcal{X}, W)$ under two constraints: \begin{itemize} \item Separation: any two labeled nodes must be at least a graph distance $r$ apart; \item Coverage: every node in the graph must lie within distance $R$ of some labeled node. \end{itemize} Here, the graph distance $d_G$ is defined by the shortest-path metric (via Dijkstra’s algorithm).

 Let $\mathcal{L}_0 \subset \{x_i\}_{i=1}^n$ denote the current set of labeled nodes and consider $r < R$.
 At each iteration, the algorithm computes: \begin{itemize} \item the seen set, i.e. all nodes within distance $r$ of any labeled point: